kevinw5973/github-tutorial/README.md

 ##### **Creating in Git**
 1. In your [IDE](https://ide.cs50.io), go into the folder you want to make a new repo in.
 2. Use `mkdir <file-name>` to make a new directory or you can edit another existing repo by forking and then pulling or by cloning.
     1. Forking and cloning makes a copy of the repository.
-However, forking also make a new repository while cloning doesn't.
+However, forking also make a new repository in your remote while cloning doesn't.
 This means that you won't be able to `git commit -m ""` and `git push` if you use `git clone`.
 Forking allows you to make changes to the original by requesting a merge.
 3. Do `git init` as it will initialize git and make the directory into a repository.

 *Extra Info: Repository is the same thing as a Directory but it has Git initialized.
 Merge can only be done in the remote.*